-This 4.5 day course covers the conventional unit operations employed in water and wastewater treatment, including the scientific engineering principles on which they are based.
+This course will provide you with the general knowledge of the conventional unit operations employed in water and wastewater treatment, including the scientific engineering principles on which they are based.

 At a glance